Sailing on the Tide

 Youth Programme

-See our Youth Sailing page for more details
+See our Youth page for more details

 Special Events

-Try Sailing Day - Sat 24th May 2024
+Try Sailing Day - Mon 4th May 2025

 Our Clubhouse and bar overlooking the Promenade and Estuary wash open afterwards for refreshments giving people a chance to look inside.